deadmanoz/pq-bitcoin-website/_posts/1-bitcoin-qva.md

 For the purposes of this work, address reuse is defined as an address that has one or more UTXOs associated with it, but also has one or more spends from it in its history.
 Spends reveal, and permanently record, public keys on the blockchain.

-This analysis was performed using data sources including the Bitcoin blockchain and the Bitcoin Cash blockchain on Google's BigQuery (`bigquery-public-data.crypto_bitcoin` and `bigquery-public-data.crypto_bitcoin_cash`, respectively).
+This analysis was performed using the Bitcoin blockchain and the Bitcoin Cash blockchain as available on Google's BigQuery (`bigquery-public-data.crypto_bitcoin` and `bigquery-public-data.crypto_bitcoin_cash`, respectively).
 The UTXO set was re-constructed for block heights from 400,000 to 900,000, in 50,000 block increments.
 The Bitcoin Cash fork exposure analysis was performed for all analyzed block heights from 500,000 onwards (the fork occurred at block 478,558).
 The top address data from BitInfoCharts' Rich List (including address labels) was obtained at block height ~900,500 (June 10, 2025).